saverecs/SaverECS/README.md

 2)	The header file (for eg controller.h) should also include the declaration of the controller function as shown below:

 				datatype controller(INPUT_VAL* iv, RETURN_VAL* rv);	//here the return datatype can be void, etc.
-			Note that we assume all controller program begin with the function name as "controller()" just like a C/C++ program begin with the function main().
+			Note that we assume all controller programs begin with the function name as "controller()," just like a C/C++ program begins with the function main().

-3) 	We also assume that the definition of the function follows the following usual pattern as reflected below.
+3) 	We also assume that the definition of the function follows the following usual pattern, as reflected below.
 Note that we pass the arguments as reference variables, so we do not use the return statement to return the parameter.

 				#include "controller.h"	//contains the structure declaration as shown in 1) and 2) above.